 Craniopharyngioma itself due to compression on surrounding structures can produce some complications or a few complications can arise after the surgical resection of the tumor.
 These complications are as follow:

 - Visual field disturbance and loss of vision

 - Hypothalamic obesity

 Deterrence and Patient Education

 The patients should be educated regarding the likely complications and a detailed discussion should be done if a surgery is being planned.
 The patient should be made aware of the likely complications that can occur following any type of intervention.

 Enhancing Healthcare Team Outcomes

-The management of craniopharyngioma is complex and usually requires an interprofessional team that includes a neurosurgeon, radiologist, radiotherapy specialist, neurologist, ophthalmologist, and an endocrinologist.
-The patient requires long term follow up with endocrinologist for evaluation and management of hormonal deficiency.
+The management of craniopharyngioma is complex and usually requires an interprofessional team that includes a neurosurgeon, radiologist, radiotherapy specialist, neurologist, ophthalmologist, an endocrinologist.
+The patient requires long-term follow-up with an endocrinologist for evaluation and management of hormonal deficiency.